Samuel-Aborah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 24. A gif is worth ten thousand words
 Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories

+25. Acrostic
+Create a script that decodes acrostics that use the first letter of each line.The ‘decoded’ message has to end with a new line